ecalfonso/The-Filipino-Channel.bundle/README.md

 NOTE!
 This channel requires a valid TFC.tv subscription!

+UPDATED 2017-06-01  Hot-fix for TFC changes on their web site!

 This little project is far from production quality!
 It is only verified to work on Plex Media Player 1.2.2 on Mac OS X and Raspberry Pi.